kkots/ggxrd_hitbox_overlay_2211/README.md

 comboRecipe_transparentBackground = false

 ; A number.
 ; Works only in Training Mode.
-Upon a stage reset, the Tension Pulse of both players will be set to this value.
+Upon a stage reset, the Tension Pulse of Player 1 will be set to this value.
 ; Must be in the range [-25000; +25000].
+startingTensionPulseP1 = 0

+; A number.
+; Works only in Training Mode.
+Upon a stage reset, the Tension Pulse of Player 2 will be set to this value.
+; Must be in the range [-25000; +25000].
-startingTensionPulse = 0
+startingTensionPulseP2 = 0

 ; Specify true or false.
 ; Prevents wins from being displayed on the online rematch screen.